-Even native speakers – No matter if from Spain, Latin America or elsewhere – denounce the Dominican Spanish as an incomprehensible chaos of words in light speed.
+Even native speakers – No matter if from Spain, Latin America or elsewhere – denounce the Dominican Spanish as incomprehensible chaos of words at light speed.

 I was talking to a Canadian expat in Tubagua.
 He told me, that it took him about 7 (!) years to be fully capable of understanding, joining and participating in a group conversation of Dominican natives.

 Although he was living in the Dominican highlands and maybe not the youngest anymore, the same holds true of course in Santo Domingo.
 You will face some difficulties to integrate yourself into the Dominican culture in Santo Domingo.
 People there won’t help you understand them.
 You have to – or won’t.

 It simply demotivates you as an expat to ‘have to’ talk to Dominicans.
 Of course, your Spanish (if not being a native speaker) isn’t perfect and you make mistakes.
 But Dominicans…

 - don’t try to integrate you in their conversations (or expect you understand everything)

 - talk too fast